Dallas County Bail Bonds

 The Traylor Law Firm can help arrange Dallas County Bail Bonds.
 The Traylor Law Firm has been helping people with their criminal defense cases and Dallas County Bail Bonds for over 20 years.

 We provide writs and Dallas County Bail Bonds for misdemeanors, felonies, DWI, drug possessions, thefts, assaults, fraud, credit card abuse, marijuana possession and more.
 Many times people are also held on warrants for unpaid tickets.
-The Traylor Law Firm can help with these, too.

 How to Handle Dallas County Jail Release

-The quickest way to get somebody out is to post cash bonds directly with the jail.
+The quickest way to get somebody out of jail is to post cash bonds directly with the jail.
 The Dallas County Jail is located at 111 W. Commerce Street, Dallas, Texas.
 Cash bonds may be paid in full at the bond desk at Lew Sterrett to secure Dallas County Bail Bonds.
 However, this is also the most expensive way as you have to have the full cash amount of the bonds up front.
 For those who do not have the full amount, bail bonds companies can assist with your Dallas County Bail Bonds.
 As with anything, it is wise to check reviews before making your decision on a bond company for Dallas County Bail Bonds.

 The bond company will only charge a portion of the bond as their fee.
 For larger bonds, that fee is usually 10%.
 For smaller bonds, it is a fixed rate.
 For instance, a $500 bond should cost about $150.
 This fee is called a premium.
 Unlike a cash bond, this fee is non-refundable.
 However, if your family member or loved one does not make all their court dates, the bond company will seek to recover more money from the cosigner or the person who signed for the bond.